 - how your hashtags spread across Twitter;

 - what is the social media reach of your hashtags;

 - what is the engagement rate around your hashtags;

 - how your hashtag marketing campaign is performing;

 Hashtags on Twitter play a similar role as on any other platform.
-They help improve reach among users interested in specific topics and get your message to possibly new audiences.
+They help improve reach among users interested in specific topics and get your message to new audiences.

 Moreover, by analysing hashtags performance on Twitter you can: